mrcavalcanti/mosaicoo/docs/sources/administration/view-server/internal-metrics.md

    prefix = prod.grafana.%(instance_name)s.
    ```

 1. Restart Grafana.
-Grafana now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.
+Mosaicoo now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.

-## Pull metrics from Grafana backend plugin into Prometheus
+## Pull metrics from Mosaicoo backend plugin into Prometheus

-Any installed [backend plugin]({{< relref "../../developers/plugins/backend/_index.md" >}}) exposes a metrics endpoint through Grafana that you can configure Prometheus to scrape.
+Any installed [backend plugin]({{< relref "../../developers/plugins/backend/_index.md" >}}) exposes a metrics endpoint through Mosaicoo that you can configure Prometheus to scrape.

 These instructions assume you have already added Prometheus as a data source in Grafana.